All Products

 Calling method

-• Standard deployment: API calling and WebUI calling
+• Standard deployment: API calling, WebUI calling, and online calling

 This topic uses quick deployment of open-source models as an example to describe how to deploy an LLM service.
 For information about how to perform high-performance deployment, see Get Started with BladeLLM.